santhoshpandi/To-Do-List/README.md

 # To-Do List Application

 This is a simple and interactive To-Do List application built using `HTML`, `CSS`, and `JavaScript`.
 The app allows users to add, edit, and delete events with associated amounts, calculate the total amounts, and store the data in the browser's local storage for persistence.
-It includes a checkbox that, when selected, adds the respective event's amount to a `selected total`.
+It includes a checkbox that, when selected, adds the respective event's amount to a `Selected Amount`.

 ## Developed by